 - Failure to replace defective windows or doors which are intended to prevent dangerous individuals from entering the property unnoticed

 In order to prove fault in a negligent security case, you must be able to demonstrate that the property owner had a duty to provide for the safety of all victims of the violent crime.
-As part of his investigation, Mr. Miron will see if other instances of violence have occurred recently on or near the property.
+As part of his investigation, Jim will see if other instances of violence have occurred recently on or near the property.
 If so, this provides strong support for the claim that the property owner should have beefed up security to protect guests.

 Injuries Occurring on a Dangerous Construction Site